pnarimani/ZenExtended/README.md

 public UniTask WaitUntilCloseClicked();
 ```

-You can use `AnimatedPanel` in two ways:
+You can use `AnimatedUI` in two ways:
 * Inheritance
 * Composition

 #### Inheritance
-Your main class for that panel should inherit from `AnimatedPanel` (`AnimatedPanel` has generic variations that support runtime parameters).
+Your main class for that panel should inherit from `AnimatedUI` (`AnimatedUI` has generic variations that support runtime parameters).
-Closing the panel is handled by`AnimatedPanel`.
+Closing the panel is handled by`AnimatedUI`.
 It defines a field named "Close Button".
 Drag and drop your Close button to this field.

 #### Composition
-If you don't want to inherit from `AnimatedPanel`,You need to create a sub-container.
+If you don't want to inherit from `AnimatedUI`,You need to create a sub-container.

 1. You need to Attach `GameObjectContext` to the root of your prefab/gameobject.
-2. Add `AnimatedPanel`(non-generic) to your prefab/gameobject.
+2. Add `AnimatedUI`(non-generic) to your prefab/gameobject.
-3. Install `AnimatedPanel` in your installer
+3. Install `AnimatedUI` in your installer
-4. In your main class (which inherits from `MonoSpawnable`), listen to the `DisposeRequested` event of `AnimatedPanel`.
+4. In your main class (which inherits from `MonoSpawnable`), listen to the `DisposeRequested` event of `AnimatedUI`.
 5. When the event is called, call the `Dispose()` method of the base class `MonoSpawnable`.

 #### Example